I've always been a lucky fellow, and never really understood why. Then a Chinese-Canadian friend of mine once gave my two explanations.

 11. Update: 2012.07.28

 It's been quite a while, but it's happened again.
 A bird above me was doing that type of "stalling" where it looks like it's going to crap.
-I watched it warily, but I didn't see it unload.
+I watched it warily, and didn't see it unload.
 But it did; it got my shoulder and someone pointed it out to me.
 Just a tiny dot, about one square centimeter or so.
 This is the first time in nearly five years!!

 12. Update: 2013.04.18